 It toes the line of every trope ever left bare by every gangster flick since and including The Godfather (1972), yet speaks on a level above most of these (tropes, and said gangster flicks) throughout much of its running time.
 Where Goodfellas wanted to be a comedy with an “edge,” this is an immersion into the realities of criminality while maintaining a sense of humor.
 Where Scarface wanted to be a party on drugs, this takes a paradoxical but frank leap into the intoxication of tragedy and error.
-And where everyone’s favorite The Godfather showed — one hundred times better than The Sopranos — how mob and family can create something greater than the sum of its parts, Donnie Brasco somehow competes with blatant antithesis (it’s not as good a movie as The Godfather nor its sequel, but, to critical chagrin, it’s probably better than Goodfellas).
+And where everyone’s favorite The Godfather showed — one hundred times better than The Sopranos — how mob and family can create an uneasy moral quandary that is nonetheless greater than the sum of its parts, Donnie Brasco somehow competes with blatant antithesis (it’s not as good a movie as The Godfather nor its sequel, but, to critical chagrin, it’s probably better than Goodfellas).